alert - warning

 For Hazard Mitigation Assistance-specific questions: Call the HMA Helpline at 866-222-3580.

-If applicants do not know who to contact or if they have programmatic questions or concerns, please email the Centralized Scheduling and Information Desk or call (800) 368-6498, Monday - Friday, 9 a.m - 5 p.m.
-ET.
+If applicants do not know who to contact or if there are programmatic questions or concerns, please contact the FEMA Grants Information Desk by e-mail OR by phone at (800) 368-6498, Monday through Friday, 9 a.m. – 5 p.m.
+Eastern Time.

-Cost share is required for all subapplications funded by the Flood Mitigation Assistance (FMA) program.
-Generally, the cost share for this program is 75% federal/25% non-federal.
+Cost share is required for all subapplications funded by the Flood Mitigation Assistance grant program.
+Generally, the cost share for this program is 75% federal cost share and 25% non-federal cost share.
 Contributions of cash, third-party in-kind services, materials, or any combination thereof, may be accepted as part of the non-federal cost share.
-Learn more about cost share.

 Cost Share Information Specific for Flood Mitigation Assistance

-FEMA may contribute up to 90% federal cost share (for eligible costs) for activities or projects that impact properties with NFIP insurance that are located within a census tract with a Centers for Disease Control and Prevention (CDC) Social Vulnerability Index (SVI) score of not less than 0.5.
-Applicants and subapplicants can view their community’s CDC SVI score on the CDC’s website.
+FEMA may contribute up to 90% federal cost share (for eligible costs) for activities or projects that impact properties with NFIP insurance that are located within a census tract with a Centers for Disease Control and Prevention (CDC) Social Vulnerability Index (SVI) score of not less than 0.5001.
+FEMA will determine the CDC SVI score using the following three SVI themes: Socioeconomic Status, Household Characteristics, and Housing Type and Transportation.

 Title 42 of the U.S. Code defines Repetitive Loss and Severe Repetitive Loss mitigation assistance.
 Refer to Chapter 50 – National Flood Insurance for more specific information.